ZhongUncle/SwiftUI_ImageCropper/README.md

 If you check the source code, you will find some issues "Invalid frame dimension (negative or non-finite)."
 Rest assured, they will not affect the operation.

+## Bugs
+If you find a bug, please report it!